LauYeeYu/RV32I-CPU/docs/cache.md

 The Data Cache module is located at `src/dcache.v`.

-Data cache is designed to be 2-way set associative.
-The Data Cache module si capable of handling both read and write requests.
+Data cache is designed to be direct mapping.
+The Data Cache module is capable of handling both read and write requests.

+The data is always aligned to the lower end.
+To be specific, if the data is of byte size, the data is well at `[7:0]`.
+If the data is of half word size, the data is well at `[15:0]`.
+If the data is of word size, the data is well at `[31:0]`.

 Data Cache module will not synchronise with the memory as soon as possible, it will wait until the data must be removed from the cache.
 Therefore, when